26 Fantastic Family Things to Do in Portage MI

 7335 Garden Ln, Portage, MI 49002

-This “Celery City” preserved multiple historical buildings and located them all within Celery Flats in Portage.
-Here you will find an original one-room schoolhouse from 1856 and 1931 grain elevator among its collection.
+Among its collection, you will find an original one-room schoolhouse from 1856 and a 1931 grain elevator.
 These buildings and others are restored and available for tours and private events.

 Portage Celery Flats